awentzonline/llm-algo-search/README.md

 ```
 package: llm_algo_search.algorithms.your_algorithm
 proposal_history_filename: proposal_history_your_name.pkl

+...other configuration vars you want to use in your evaluator...
 ```

 Run via: `python -m llm_algo_search.search algo=your_algorithm`

 Example
 -------
+Create a class that outputs 'foo' or 'bar'.

 The example can be found in `llm_algo_search/algorithms/example`

 `api.py`: